rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 RSpec.feature "Recording Munnies", type: :feature do context 'when logged in' do
-    it 'can register for an account' end end
+    it 'can add munny to my total and show it off on my profile' end end